 There are essentially four distinct approaches to stream cipher design.
-The first approach is that of system-theoretic design.
+The first is termed the information-theoretic approach explained in one-time pad.
+The second approach is that of system-theoretic design.
 In essence, the cryptographer designs the cipher along established guidelines which ensure that the cipher is resistant to all known attacks.
 While there is, of course, no substantial guarantee that future cryptanalysis will be unsuccessful, it is this design approach that is perhaps the most common in cipher design.
 The third approach is to attempt to relate the difficulty of breaking the stream cipher to solving some difficult problem.
 This complexity-theoretic approach is very appealing, but in practice the ciphers that have been developed tend to be rather slow and impractical.
 The final approach is that of designing a randomized cipher.
 Here the aim is to ensure that the cipher is resistant to any practical amount of cryptanalytic work rather than being secure against an unlimited amount of work.